Better planning tools

 FrontierSI led the research, development and utilisation project in collaboration with the Victorian Department of Environment, Land, Water and Planning, Swinburne University, the University of Canterbury, Maroondah City Council, Knox City Council, Blacktown City Council and the CRC for Low Carbon Living (CRCLCL).
-Our ability to connect the right people and our position in the industry has allowed us to provide impartial advice, on the ground with a diverse range of stakeholders and emerging partners.
+Our ability to connect the right people, coupled with our position in the industry, has allowed FrontierSI to provide impartial advice on the ground with a diverse range of stakeholders and emerging partners.

-The utilisation project developed a business plan, two case studies in Maroondah City Council, an approved framework, geographic expansion into the Cities of Knox and Blacktown, updated IP, inclusion in Plan Melbourne 2017 State policy, inclusion in Maroondah housing strategy 2017 Municipal policy and additional funding from the CRCLCL.
-A grant from the federally funded Smart Cities and Suburbs program is currently being used to implement the program in legislation in Maroondah, enabling collaboration between property owners and encouraging better forms of development.
+A grant from the federally-funded Smart Cities and Suburbs program was used to implement the program in legislation in Maroondah, enabling collaboration between property owners and encouraging better forms of development.

 This process has been recognised within local council strategic planning documents in Victoria, Christchurch (NZ), Perth and Sydney.
 At a state level, the Greyfields development approach has been included as the only alternative to business-as-usual development in the Plan Melbourne strategic planning document for future housing development in Melbourne, and was highly commended in the Planning institute for Australia awards.

 The outcomes of this project include reduced development costs and more sustainable neighbourhoods by building trust, reducing conflict, and increasing incentives for co-design between community groups, local governments, state agencies and property developers.
 You can find out more about the Greening the Greyfields software tools at the Greyfield Planning website.